Are you sure it’s over? How to Brexit amicably

 A lot of commentators have compared Brexit to a divorce, albeit a very complex one.
 We at amicable know that when you divorce, especially if you have children, the way you approach it and the level of animosity between the partners has a material impact on the degree of brokenness after the event.

-1. Test your readiness: Before any couple splits we suggest they test their readiness to move on to the divorce process before they start, a good start is to answer the questions below.
-If both partner’s answer yes then they are ready to move forward, if not then maybe some more time is needed to either reconsider or at least come to terms with the decision…
+Before any couple splits we suggest they test their readiness to move on to the divorce process before they start, a good start is to answer the questions below.
+If both partners answer yes then they are ready to move forward, if not then maybe some more time is needed to either reconsider or at least come to terms with the decision…

-1. Prepare : when it comes to the negotiation you will get a better solution if you negotiate from position of knowledge not emotion.
+When it comes to the negotiation you will get a better solution if you negotiate from a position of knowledge, not emotion.
 The law doesn’t care who’s in the wrong.
 What’s important to you, and what’s important to the law can be different things.
-The law needs to know the ‘facts’ for the marriage breakdown and you will have to document these
+The law needs to know the ‘facts’ for the marriage breakdown and you will have to document these.

-From Britain’s perspective it is logical to wait before triggering article 50 and hold informal talks to understand what a possible settlement might look like.
+From Britain’s perspective, it's logical to wait before triggering article 50 and hold informal talks to understand what a possible settlement might look like.
 The question is whether the party being left, the EU in this case, is prepared to accept a delay in the hope of finding a solution that works for everyone.

-1. Set goals : Once you have decided to move forward, goals allow you to think positively about a situation without taking entrenched positons.
+Once you have decided to move forward, goals allow you to think positively about a situation without taking entrenched positions.
 Stay focused on what you are trying to achieve, not what has happened in the past.

 You can do this by setting individual goals to start with, but when your partner wants some of the same things set powerful joint goals.
 These lead to more creative thinking about how to achieve something because both people are invested in achieving the goal.